Addiction in Family Systems

 • chronic inner tension

-Addictive behaviors may become an unconscious attempt to fill this void or create temporary relief from emotional distress.
+Addictive behaviors may sometimes become attempts to reduce emotional pain or create temporary relief from overwhelming internal experiences.
 While the relief may be temporary, the longing for connection often remains.

 Addiction and Family Trauma